Creature suit: Giant monsters

-Japanese Tokusatsu movies and television shows often use daikaiju, or giant monster suits, as well as similar suits to represent Kyodai Heroes, giant robots, aliens and kaijin, humanoid monsters that are generally smaller than kaiju.
+Japanese tokusatsu movies and television shows often use daikaiju, or giant monster suits, as well as similar suits to represent Kyodai Heroes, giant robots, aliens and kaijin, humanoid monsters that are generally smaller than kaiju.
 Suitmation (スーツメーション, Sūtsumēshon) is a filmmaking technique initially developed by Eiji Tsuburaya for use in Godzilla films and then used for his Ultra Series productions, a practice which survives to the present day.
 The suit actor, often moving through scale model scenery to give the impression of size, is filmed at a higher framerate to make them appear slower.
 In addition, the suit actor performs their movements slowly and deliberately to emulate a slow moving creature, and low camera angles are utilised to further provide a sense of scale.

 Though suitmation proved to be a valuable method of portraying giant creatures and characters, some uses of the technology could prove to be a gruelling experience for the suit actors.
-On the set of Godzilla vs. Hedorah (1971), Kenpachiro Satsuma, who portrayed the titular main antagonist, Hedorah, suffered from a bout of appendicitis during production; as wearing and removing the suit was a time consuming process, he was sent to the hospital whilst still wearing it.
+On the set of Godzilla vs. Hedorah (1971), Kenpachiro Satsuma, who portrayed the titular main antagonist, Hedorah, suffered from a bout of appendicitis during production.
+Satsuma gave an interview before the diagnosis wearing part of the costume, causing a rumor that he wore the suit during the procedure.

 Robots

 Creature suits are commonly used to portray androids in film and television, including the pop-cultural icon Robot from Lost In Space, which was portrayed by stuntman Bob May.
 The 2018 remake of the series also featured a practical effects robot with suit actor Brian Steele wearing the suit.
+C-3PO of the Star Wars franchise was portrayed using a suit worn by Anthony Daniels.
 Other examples of robot creature suits include Marvin the Paranoid Android from The Hitchiker's Guide to the Galaxy, worn by David Learner in the television series and Warwick Davis in the 2005 film; and Mother from I Am Mother, which was designed by Edon Guraziu, built by Weta Workshop, portrayed by Luke Hawker, and based on realistic robot designs to be "100% believable".

 The appearance of a robot suit on Russian state television channel Russia-24 sparked controversy when it was billed as a real robot, before being revealed as a £3,000 realistic costume.